Improved DIQKD protocols with finite-size analysis: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Peter Brown for detailed information on the finite-size analysis in~\cite{BRC20,LLR+19}, as well as Omar Fawzi and Fr\'{e}d\'{e}ric Dupuis for discussions on the entropy accumulation theorem.
+We are very grateful to Peter Brown for detailed information on the finite-size analysis in~\cite{BRC20,LLR+21}, as well as Omar Fawzi and Fr\'{e}d\'{e}ric Dupuis for discussions on the entropy accumulation theorem.
 We also thank Koon Tong Goh and Ignatius W.\ Primaatmaja for helpful discussion and feedback.
+Finally, we thank the reviewers and editor for many helpful suggestions in improving the manuscript.

-E.~Y.-Z.~T.~and R.~R.~are supported by the Swiss National Science Foundation (SNSF) via the National Center for Competence in Research for Quantum Science and Technology (QSIT), the Air Force Office of Scientific Research (AFOSR) via grant FA9550-19-1-0202, and the QuantERA project eDICT.
+E.~Y.-Z.~T.~and R.~R.~are supported by the Swiss National Science Foundation (SNSF) grant number 20QT21\_187724 via the National Center for Competence in Research for Quantum Science and Technology (QSIT), the Air Force Office of Scientific Research (AFOSR) via grant FA9550-19-1-0202, and the QuantERA project eDICT.
 P.~S.~is supported by by the Swiss National Science Foundation (SNSF).
 C.~C.-W.~L is supported by the National Research Foundation (NRF) Singapore, under its NRF Fellowship programme (NRFF11-2019-0001) and Quantum Engineering Programme 1.0 (QEP-P2).